studyrah/p5-datavisualisation/project/README.md

 as it turns out is true, that is to say my original hypothesis is unfounded - the data never lies!!!!!

-* what extra contet do you need to understand the chart?
+* what extra context do you need to understand the chart?

 1. A more explanatory title.
 2. Better axis titles.